timofeev-qa/timofeev-qa/README.md

 > How I investigate and validate behavior in external systems before building automation on top of them.

 A QA-oriented investigation project focused on validating external job-board behavior before building automation on top of it.
-The project focuses on:
+Key areas:
-- API testing
+• API testing
-- response classification
+• response classification
-- integration testing
+• integration testing
-- stability validation
-- source acceptance evaluation
-- investigation workflows
+• source investigations

 Key idea:
 A successful HTTP response does not automatically mean a response is business-usable.
 The project evaluates whether external sources provide sufficiently predictable and reliable behavior to justify future automation efforts.